Where can I find in-depth documentation about Studio?

-A. No, the system does not currently support the possibility to remove an audio file from a step.
+No, the system does not currently support the possibility of removing an audio file from a step.

-A. A flow that has already been published cannot be renamed, but you can use the option “Duplicate version to a new flow” to create a new version of the flow, rename it and then republish it.
-Bear in mind that you will need to reassign the number to the flow by using the Manage numbers option.
+A flow that has already been published cannot be renamed, but you can use the option “Edit” in the Flow Editor to create a new version of the flow, rename the new draft version in the Flow Manager and then republish it.

 Nevertheless, if the flow does not have a recording step, Talkdesk will use the regular account-level recording settings configured in AdminPreferences to perform recording decisions.
 Under these settings, all calls will only start being recorded if an agent answers the call, which means that if a call is forwarded to an external number, it won’t be recorded if there is no answer from an agent on Talkdesk.
 In this case, as calls would be handed over to an external system (which Talkdesk cannot control), the recording option would be managed on the external system and not on Talkdesk.

-A. This means that a new feature with breaking changes has been released and to bring the step up-to-date and to implement it in your flow, you will have to click the Update button.
+This means that a new feature with breaking changes has been released and to bring the step up-to-date and to implement it in your flow, you will have to click the Update button.
 When doing so, a new version of the step will be deployed, but there is a chance you may lose some of the previous configurations.
-If you have updated the step, and you notice abnormal behavior in your flow, please contact our Support team.
+If you have updated the step, and you notice abnormal behavior in your flow, please contact Talkdesk Support.

 Though Talkdesk is planning on supporting NLU and NLP in the future, our current voice transcription service only supports Automatic Speech recognition (ASR).

-A. It is currently not possible to use sub-flows in Studio.
-However, we are committed to improving our customers’ experience and by introducing some alternatives such as modularization, we will soon be able to reduce the complexity of certain flows.
+It is currently not possible to use sub-flows in Studio.
+However, we are committed to improving our customers’ experience, and by introducing some alternatives such as modularization, we will soon be able to reduce the complexity of certain flows.